 Zeta Phi Beta Sorority, Inc., Grambling Graduate Chapter is hosting a “Finer Womanhood Program”, Saturday, March 19 at 11 a.m. to 1 p.m. at the Lincoln Parish Library, Community Room in Ruston.

 The program honorees are Martha V. Pierce and Emma C. Wilson, both of Grambling and are Grambling State University retirees.
 The guest speaker is interim superintendent of the Morehouse Parish School Board, Hazel Sellers.

-Wellness Group sessions to end Tuesday; another starts March 29
+Second Wellness Group session to began Tuesday, March 29

 Wellness Group sessions are held every Tuesday from 11:15 a.m. to 12:30 p.m. in the “Tiger Room” of the Student Counseling Center.
 Because space is limited to 12 students per session, students are encouraged to reserve a spot.